Carbonll/IoTBay/README.md

 # IoTBay
 UTS Group Assignment, online web application.

+Create your own branch for the feature you're working on, derived from the master branch.

 Create your DAO methods in uts/isd/model/dao/DBManager.java, e.g. findUser, findProduct, etc.

 When adding your controller/servlet classes, don't forget to declare them in the web.xml file in WEB-INF folder as well, otherwise they wont work.